 - Standard Configuration.
 The standard configuration includes one or multiple ArcIMS servers with a separate single data server platform.
 The Web server is installed on the ArcIMS server.
 The ArcIMS server layer can be a single platform, or can be expanded to support two platforms, depending on the required site capacity.
 ArcIMS load balancing is provided by the application server. - High-Availability Configuration.
 High-availability operations require redundant server solutions, configured so the site remains operational in the event of any single platform failure.
 This configuration includes: (1) network load balancing to route the traffic to each of the Web servers during normal operations, and only to the active Web server if one of the servers fails; (2) ArcIMS load balancing to distribute spatial server processing load between the two ArcIMS server platforms to avoid having requests back-up on one server when extra processing resources are available on the other server; two spatial servers are required on each ArcIMS server platform to support this configuration; and (3) two data servers are clustered and connected to a common storage array data source.
-The primary data server supports query services during normal operations, and the secondary data server takes over query services when the primary server fails.
+The primary data server takes over guery services when the primary server fails.